andreas-kupries/aktive/doc/ref/accessor_geometry.md

 Syntax: __aktive query pitch__ src

-Returns the image's pitch, the number of values in a row, taking depth into account.
+Returns the input's pitch, the number of values in a row, i.e. width times depth.

 ## Examples